exusiaiwei/exusiaiwei.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Wei Zichao, a passionate seeker of knowledge, dedicated to exploring and innovating in the field of **Linguistics**.
+I am Zichao Wei, a passionate seeker of knowledge, dedicated to exploring and innovating in the field of **Linguistics**.

 I hope we can achieve the greatness of **Nicolas Bourbaki**.